renercrows/Vet-Clinic/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Credits to the owner of the template nidalaa

 ## 📝 License